Thyssenkrupp optimistic over Tata's UK pension deal but merger risks remain

-LONDON Germany's Thyssenkrupp (TKAG.DE) is optimistic about progress made by Tata Steel (TISC.NS) to restructure its UK pensions liabilities, investors and analysts say, but there are still issues to overcome before the two can merge their European steel assets.
+LONDON, July 4 Germany's Thyssenkrupp is optimistic about progress made by Tata Steel to restructure its UK pensions liabilities, investors and analysts say, but there are still issues to overcome before the two firms can merge their European steel assets.

 Though Tata would continue to back a new pension scheme under the terms of a deal that Thyssenkrupp has declined to publicly comment on, analysts and investors say the German firm sees the deal as significantly de-risking Tata's pension.